How do I Become A Referee??

 If you became a youth soccer referee at the Grade 9 level (to do small sided games), the NMSRA also offers "bridge" clinics that are one day clinics to fill in the additional information you need to upgrade from Grade 9 to Grade 8, which is the minimum level needed to do adult games.

 Once you are certified, ASL uses a web-based self-scheduling system to enable you to schedule your game assignments around your own team’s schedule.
-There are certain limitations, since we don’t one you to get your feet wet by immediately scheduling yourself to officiate the top two teams in Premier Division.
+There are certain limitations, since we don’t one you to get your feet wet by immediately scheduling yourself to officiate the top two teams in First Division.

-In the Referee Information section, you’ll find a document called ASL Referee procedures.
+In the Referee Information section, you’ll find a document called ASL Referee Procedures.
 That’s where you get all the details about what we expect in you officiating games and what we pay for your efforts.